suncoast-devs/handbook/lessons/full-stack-build-an-app/03-generate-the-app.md

 - [React](/lessons/react-intro)
 - and [React Router](https://reactrouter.com/)

-It generates a full React application in the directory `ClientApp` and ensures it is connected to the full C# backend application found in the rest of the directories.
+The sdg-react template generates a full React application in the directory `ClientApp` and ensures connectivity to the C# backend application found in the rest of the directories.

 ## Generate the app

-From your command line in the **main directory** of your application.
+From your command line in the directory where you've stored your other assignments, execute the following command

 ```shell
 dotnet new sdg-react -o TacoTuesday